-Compared to the Directives, racial and ethnic origin, and (political and religious) belief26 are covered.
-Disability,27 age28 and sexual orientation are not included in these provisions.
+Compared to the Directives, racial and ethnic origin, and (political and religious) belief32 are covered.
+Disability,33 age34 and sexual orientation are not included in these provisions.
 The aforementioned list of protected grounds is not open-ended.
 The principle of non-discrimination covers all fields from the Directives, however it does not go beyond the material scope of the Directives.
 Personal scope is limited, as protection under the discrimination clause includes protection only of citizens, not of every individual.
+The practice of the Constitutional Court also makes it clear that protection is not provided for legal persons, but only for natural persons35 (as opposed to the Anti-discrimination Law which applies to both natural and legal persons).